jmorrow4692/Entanglements/README.md

 From here, one should unzip EntanglementGroups.zip in their desired directory.
 This .zip file contains all of the folders and files in this Github repository.

-Finally, to re-do the computations from the manuscript, follow the instructions in Commands.txt.
+To re-do the computations from the manuscript, follow the instructions in Commands.txt.

 In this Github repository, there are 3 folders: